truptilokhande/CMPE258/README.md

 ```

+### Training

+This model was trained this on top of a pretrained Resnet model that was trained on COCO dataset.

+#### Steps

-6. Download the pretrained weights - here we are using [Resnet50](https://drive.google.com/file/d/1Jy3yCdbatgXa5YYIdTCRrSV0S9V5g1rn/view?usp=sharing) and store in in the `weights/` directory.
+1. Download the pretrained weights - here we are using [Resnet50](https://drive.google.com/file/d/1Jy3yCdbatgXa5YYIdTCRrSV0S9V5g1rn/view?usp=sharing) and store in in the `weights/` directory.
 If you are training the model for the first time, you will need to create this weights directory.

-7. Train the model
+2. Train the model
 ```
 python ./train.py --config=yolact_resnet50_cig_butts_config
 ```

-8. You can interrupt the model training once you are satisfies with the mAP score.
+3. You can interrupt the model training once you are satisfies with the mAP score.
 (Press Ctrl+C to interrupt model).
 After training you can find the model at `weights/`.
 It will follow the naming convention that you configured in Step 6 `yolact_resnet50_cig_butts_x_x_interrupt.pth`

-### Train

 ### Validation